Skip to content

 The RCVS Student Community Award

-This is a relatively new award to be bestowed for the first time in 2021, and will recognise a veterinary or veterinary nursing student who has made a real effort to support their fellow students and the wider veterinary/veterinary nursing school community.
+This award was first bestowed in 2021 and recognises veterinary or veterinary nursing students who have made a real effort to support their fellow students and the wider veterinary/veterinary nursing school community.
 It may also reward someone who has contributed to the wider local community within which the academic environment is based.

 Sophie Oliver receiving the Student Community Award from Melissa Donald